ibexa/documentation-developer/docs/guide/data_migration.md

 !!! tip

-    Migration command can be executed with database rollback at the end with `--dry-run` option.
+    Migration command can be executed with database rollback at the end with the `--dry-run` option.

 ### type